Magnification and evolution bias of transient sources: GWs and SNIa: Supernovae biases

 \section{Supernovae biases}

-SNIa once detected, can be observed and followed up with time in different bands, or spectroscopically.
-However, the detection of the supernovae is fundamentally dependent on its observed magnitude or luminosity.
-It follows that the magnification bias for a sample of SNIa should be defined in the same manner as for galaxy samples, i.e.: \be s^{SNIa}\equiv \frac{\partial\log_{10} n^{SNIa}}{\partial m}\bigg|_a \,. \ee Therefore one only needs to model the number density of SNIa as a function of time and magnitude threshold.
+Once detected, SN1a can be followed up with further observations in different bands, or spectroscopically.
+However, the detection of a supernova is fundamentally dependent on its observed magnitude or luminosity.
+It follows that the magnification bias for a sample of SNIa should be defined in the same manner as for galaxy samples, i.e.: \be s^{SNIa}\equiv \frac{\partial\log_{10} n^{SNIa}}{\partial m}\bigg|_z \,. \ee Therefore one only needs to model the number density of SNIa as a function of time and magnitude threshold.